 Lever Pec Deck Fly

-As a machine-based isolation movement, the Lever Pec Deck Fly fits well after compound presses or as a safer alternative when fatigue is high.
-It provides consistent resistance throughout the range of motion, making it suitable for beginners and advanced lifters alike who want to emphasize chest development with reduced joint stress.
+As an isolation movement, the Lever Pec Deck Fly works best after compound presses or as a safer option when fatigue is high.
+It provides reliable resistance at every point in the range of motion, making it suitable for beginners learning to activate their chest and advanced lifters chasing hypertrophy with reduced joint stress.

 - Sit on the pec deck machine with your back firmly against the pad, feet flat on the floor, and adjust the seat height so the handles align with mid-chest level.